argoproj/argo-cd/CONTRIBUTING.md

 ## Before You Start

-You must install and run the ArgoCD eusing miniubke first.
+You must install and run the ArgoCD using miniubke first.
 This will help you understand the application, but also get your local environment set-up.

 Then, to get a good grounding in Go, try out [the tutorial](https://tour.golang.org/).